Memphis and Shelby County

-Many history books will tell you that on May 8, 1541, Hernando de Soto “discovered” the Mississippi River somewhere around the city of
+History books will tell you that on May 8, 1541, Hernando de Soto discovered the Mississippi River somewhere around the city of

 Memphis.
-A few interesting things about this: First of all, we don’t know exactly where along the river this happened.
-Secondly, European map-makers (known as cartographers) knew about the existence of the
+However, we don’t know exactly where along the river this happened.

-To learn more about de Soto, click here to be taken on a virtual tour of the De Soto National Memorial in Florida.
+To learn more about the expedition of this Spanish explorer, click here to be taken on a virtual tour in search of Hernando de Soto.

 A map of the Spanish fort that was built in 1795 on the present-day site of Memphis.

-Downtown Memphis sits on a bluff that overlooks the
+Downtown Memphis originally sat on a bluff that overlooks the

-Memphis and look for it, you can still make out the bluff.
-This land contained several signs of human civilization over the years.
+This land has contained human civilization many times throughout its history.
 First it was a Native American village called Chucalissa.
 Then it contained a French fort called

 Assumption.
 Next came a Spanish fort called